Talwood, Queensland: Geography

 The town lies in the south-east of the locality.
 Prior to the 2024 amalgamation, the town of Talwood was at the southern edge of the locality of North Talwood, immediately north of the boundary of South Talwood.

+The Macintyre River forms the southern boundary of the locality, separating Queensland from New South Wales.

 The Barwon Highway enters the locality from the east (Bungunya), passes just north of the town, and exits to the north-west (Weengallon).

 The South-Western railway line also enters the locality from the east (Bungunya) just south of the highway.
 The town is served by Talwood railway station on the northern edge of the town.
 The railway line exits to the west (Weengallon / Daymar).
 There are three other railway stops on the line within the locality (from west to east):